opensearch-project/documentation-website/_data-prepper/pipelines/configuration/processors/date.md

 ## Overview

-Adds a default timestamp to the event or parses timestamp fields, and converts it to ISO 8601 format, which can be used as event timestamp.
+The `date` processor adds a default timestamp to an event, parses timestamp fields, and converts it to an ISO 8601 format, which can be used as event timestamp.

 Option | Required | Type | Description
 :--- | :--- | :--- | :---